efchatz/pandora/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 To use this tool, simply execute the compiled executable in the relevant host.
 Based on the password manager, there are some requirements for the tool to be able to extract credentials.
-Although, I kept in most cases password managers that needed basic interaction to store their credentials into the memory of their process.
-The following table depicts a high level view of the tool capabilities.
+However, I kept in most cases password managers who needed basic interaction to store their credentials in the memory of their process.
+The following table depicts a high-level view of the tool's capabilities.
 Note that Firefox and the relevant Firefox plugins of password managers may not work correctly.
 They need further research for the tool to be able to extract the credentials in every case.

 | Name         | Location   | Credentials               | Browser             | Stability    |
 |--------------|------------|---------------------------|---------------------|--------------|